dynatrace-wwse/enablement-business-observability/lab-guide/content/05_bizevents_metric/02_bizevents_metric_data_validation/index.md

 In this section of the lab we will validate the data for the `Place Order` business metric.
 We also want to see it broken out by country.

-### Query Business Events in Dynatrace
+### Query Business Metric in Dynatrace

-Using a Notebook execute the below DQL query which retrieves the business metric `bizevents.astroshop.placeorder.success`.
+Using a Notebook execute the below DQL query which retrieves the business metric `bizevents.astroshop.placeorder.success` split by country.
 Note, you shoud see data within 3-5 minutes.

 DQL:
 ```sql